OMERNAJ-hub/Vortex-Fiber-Engine/docs/api/middleware/cors.md

 # CORS

-CORS (Cross-Origin Resource Sharing) is a middleware for [Fiber](https://github.com/gofiber/fiber) that allows servers to specify who can access its resources and how.
+CORS (Cross-Origin Resource Sharing) is a middleware for [Vortex](https://github.com/goVortex/Vortex) that allows servers to specify who can access its resources and how.
 It's not a security feature, but a way to relax the security model of web browsers for cross-origin requests.
 You can learn more about CORS on [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).

-This middleware works by adding CORS headers to responses from your Fiber application.
+This middleware works by adding CORS headers to responses from your Vortex application.
 These headers specify which origins, methods, and headers are allowed for cross-origin requests.
 It also handles preflight requests, which are a CORS mechanism to check if the actual request is safe to send.

 The middleware uses the `AllowOrigins` option to control which origins can make cross-origin requests.
 It supports single origin, multiple origins, subdomain matching, and wildcard origin.
 It also allows programmatic origin validation with the `AllowOriginsFunc` option.